 “There’s debt here.”
 The old man straightened up.
 “And we Accetani do not like being in debt to anyone outside our clan.
 We will return tomorrow.”

-Badger came in and lay down in front of the tent door after turning in a few circles.
-Faolan concluded he was still unhappy at the idea of letting the goblins go.
+turned in a few circles before he lay down in front of the tent door.
+Faolan was sure he was still unhappy at the idea of letting the goblins go.

 friends are safe.”
 He handed him the bowl of stew and set the tea on the floor next to the bed role.
 “Don’t try to move about, you’ll tear open your wounds.”
 He helped the dwarf